cheungdaven/DeepRec/README.md

 * AttRec (AAAI 2019 RecNLP)
 and so on.

-You can run this code from Test/test_item_ranking.py, Test/test_rating_pred.py, or Test/testSeqRec.py
+To use the code, run: Test/test_item_ranking.py, Test/test_rating_pred.py, or Test/testSeqRec.py

 # Requirements
 * Tensorflow 1.7+, Python 3.5+, numpy, scipy, sklearn, pandas

 # ToDo List
-* Add more models
+* More deep-learning based models
-* Different Evaluation Protocals
+* Alternative evaluation protocols
-* Code Refactor
+* Code refactoring
+* Update to Tensorflow 2.0

 # Citation

 To acknowledge use of this open source package in publications, please cite either of the following papers:

 ```
 @article{zhang2019deeprec,